 Attached is the draft official statement (page 24) submitted to Moody's Investors Service with a request for a rating.
-A rating review is scheduled to be conducted by Moody's with Finance Director Elizabeth Holleb on March 29, with a bond rating issued on or about April 12.
+A rating review was conducted by Moody's with Finance Director Elizabeth Holleb on March 29, with a bond rating issued on or about April 12.

-Reviewed Date Comments City Council 3/6/23 Approval of a Ten-Year Term for the 2023 Bond Issue.
+Reviewed Date Comments City Council 4/3/23 First reading of bond ordinance.
+City Council 3/6/23 Approval of a Ten-Year Term for the 2023 Bond Issue.
 City Council 2/21/23 Approval of various contracts and bids associated with the Deerpath Park Improvement Projection and Approval of a Bond Intent Resolution Establishing \$12 million as Maximum Bond Issue Amount.
 City Council 2/6/23 Council update on programming and revenue projections.